What To Pack For Boston in Summer

-So I will typically get my sun glasses from a place like Nordstrom Rack, Marshalls, or have even found some good ones at Ross.
-You can get some really nice brand name ones for an affordable price.
+So I will typically get my sunglasses from a place like Nordstrom Rack, Marshalls, or have even found some good ones at Ross.
+You can get some really nice brand name ones for an affordable prices to feel like you have at least a bit more bougie than your every day dress.
 The one reason I invest in a good pair of these, for two reasons.
-One, I don’t mess with my eyeballs – and don’t want to have cataracts, so getting good UV protection is important.
+One, I don't mess with my eyeballs - and don't want to have cataracts, so getting good UV protection is important.

 Second, people are mostly looking at your face when they meet you, not the brand name label on your butt (if you are you might get slapped).
 So when they are staring at your face, and notice the fancy brand name on it - humans have a funny way of assuming everything else must be just as posh.
 (Your welcome for this little luxury hack of mine).